artdevue/modxTalks/README.md

 # modxTalks
 ========

-**modxTalks flexible extension of voting for MODX Revolution.
+**modxTalks flexible MODX Revolution extension for make comment system on your site.
 This component allows you to install a fully AJAX commenting system on any webpage.**

 [Homepage](http://modxTalks.artdevue.com)